Reinhold Messner: Makalu

 Messner tried climbing Makalu four times.
 He failed in 1974 and 1981 on the South Face of the south-east ridge.
 In winter 1985–1986 he attempted the first winter ascent of Makalu via the normal route.
 Even this venture did not succeed.
 Not until February 2009 was Makalu successfully climbed in winter by Denis Urubko and Simone Moro.

 In 1986, Messner returned and succeeded in reaching the summit using the normal route with Kammerlander and Mutschlechner.
 Although they had turned back twice during this expedition, they made the summit on the third attempt on 26 September.
 During this expedition, Messner witnessed the death of Marcel Rüedi, for whom the Makalu was his 9th eight-thousander.
 Rüedi was on the way back from the summit and was seen by Messner and the other climbers on the descent.
 Although he was making slow progress, he appeared to be safe.
 The tea for his reception had already been boiled when Rüedi disappeared behind a snow ridge and did not reappear.
 He was found dead a short time later.

 Lhotse

-Messner climbed his last normal route.
+Messner's last climb of an 8,000m peak was Lhotse in 1986.
+To reach the summit that year and before winter broke, they took a direct helicopter flight from the Makalu base camp to the Lhotse base camp.
 Messner and Kammerlander had to contend with a strong wind in the summit area.
-To reach the summit that year and before winter broke, they took a direct helicopter flight from the Makalu base camp to the Lhotse base camp.

-Thus Messner became the first person to climb all eight-thousanders.
+With his Lhotse climb, Messner became the first person to climb all eight-thousanders.

 Since this ascent, Messner has never climbed another eight-thousander.

 In 1989, Messner led a European expedition to the South Face of the mountain.
 The aim was to forge a path up the as-yet-unclimbed face.
 Messner himself did not want to climb any more.
 The expedition was unsuccessful.